cambridge-ceu/csd3/docs/applications/ldsc.md

 Note the munging procedure requests large resources and will be terminated by CSD3, so we better test with a slurm job instead.

-## SLURM
+## Analysis

+### Heritability partition.

-We now complete the download on frequencies, baseline model LD scores, and regression weights and furnish a LD heritability partition..
+We now complete the download on frequencies, baseline model LD scores, and regression weights and furnish this.

 ```bash
 wget -qO- https://storage.googleapis.com/broad-alkesgroup-public/LDSCORE/1000G_Phase1_frq.tgz | tar xvfz -